mmuscarella/janthino-genome/janthino.md

     Did nohub finish?
     > ps -U[username]

+    We also need a few folders for out outputs
+    > mkdir ./trimmed
+    > mkdir ./interleaved

+    I will explain what each of these are for later.

 **B. Unzip compressed files** (for more information about gunzip see: [Linux / Unix Command: gzip](http://linux.about.com/od/commands/l/blcmdl1_gzip.htm))

     > cd ../janthino_test